 - has a tax debt in excess of $100,000; and

-This is a big change.
-Because if a default is registered on your credit report, this significantly reduces your credit rating, which in turn reduces the number of lenders who can consider your loan, and may mean that you pay a higher interest rate.
+Having a tax default registered on your credit report can significantly reduce your credit rating, which in turn reduces the number of lenders who will consider your loan, and may mean you pay a higher interest rate.

 For this reason, it’s always best to stay in contact with your accountant and the ATO and try to meet the obligations of any payment plan that you have made with them.

 Discuss your situation with your accountant so you can maintain communication with the tax office.

 If refinancing your tax debt is an option, speak to our mortgage brokers about it so we can help find you a solution.

 Interestingly, ATO is considered the fifth-largest SME (small and medium-sized enterprises) bank in Australia because small businesses have utilised their tax debt as a form of working capital over the years.

 Many SMEs are managing their cash flow by delaying payment of their tax bill and entering into ATO’s payment plan.